-Users note that these stoves require some time getting used to, but they soon fall in love with their ability to heat their homes without needing electricity or natural gas.
+Users note that these stoves require some time to get used to, but they soon fall in love with their ability to heat their homes without needing electricity or natural gas.

-The pelpro PP130-B is by far one of the best and budget-friendly pellet stoves on our list.
+The pelpro PP130-B is one of our list’s best and most budget-friendly pellet stoves.
 It has different safety features that make it appealing.
 The fact that it has an electric start, a viewing window for checking temperature and pellet level, plus its large hopper capacity makes it a surefire winner.

 It’s got reviews from people all over America and Canada, with an average rating of 4.5 out of 5 stars!
 With its capabilities and design, there’s no doubt that it takes the crown when pitted against similarly priced products.

-While not as efficient as larger options, it still puts out hot air (or cool air) at 1.2 million BTUs per hour, so you don’t have to worry about wasting any energy on heating (or cooling).
-Prosumer Dual Fuel Wood Pellet Fireplace:
+While not as efficient as larger options, it still puts out hot air (or cool air) at 1.2 million BTUs per hour, so you don’t have to worry about wasting energy on heating (or cooling).

 Do you love watching flames?
 How about staring at them while they melt away.
 The Magikflame electric fireplace is designed to patented HoloLfame video technology to create an actual perception of realistic flames.